Eq-Tran/ReactNativeWithFirebase/README.md

 1) Create a new React Application

   - npx @react-native-community/cli init --template=@react-native-firebase/template NameofApp
+  - SOME people will run into the error described above if so follow through the steps given here

 2) Navigate to the App directory you made previously